kurdt94/yii2-isbn-validator/README.md

 ```

 ## License
 This extension is released under the **BSD-3-Clause License**.
-See the bundled `LICENSE.md` for details.
+Please read `LICENSE.md` for more details.